 What Problem Will This

 Even a decade ago, U.S. 97 was highly congested during peak hours.
 Traffic flow has worsened since that time, with drivers having to wait longer at signals.
 Travel delays on U.S. 97 are expected to continue to increase with future growth.
-Severe injury and fatal crashes are also increasing on U.S. 97, and the intersections of U.S. 97 at Robal Road and U.S. 97 at Cooley Road have more accidents than similar intersections in the state.
+Severe injury and fatal crashes are also increasing on U.S. 97.
+The intersections of U.S. 97 at Robal Road and U.S. 97 at Cooley Road have more accidents than similar intersections in the state.